Hardware startup challenge · Physical AI · Submissions open

 §03 / How it runs

 A team-based competition for early-stage hardware startup ideas.
-Submit a 60-second pitch video.
+Submit a written application.
 We pick ~10 finalist teams.
 Finalists present live in under 3 minutes — articulating the problem, the user, the technical concept, and a real path to building it.

 ≤ 3 min